2020 Day of Percussion

-The Day of Percussion is a fun day of learning for percussion enthusiasts.
-This annual event features clinics and performances by guest artists, the U of A Percussion Ensemble, and high school groups.
+If that definition gets your heart beating at a rapid tempo, you should take a whack at the U of A Day of Percussion!
+This annual event features clinics and performances by guest artists, the U of A Percussion Ensemble, and area high school ensembles.

 9:00 A.M. – Registration, Faulkner Performing Arts Center (FPAC) Lobby